 Here you may be looking for a good all-purpose table saw blade or one that can improve the quality of your cuts over a broader range of materials.
-We are pretty much sure that you would be able to find something from the list that can help to upgrade the overall performance of your table saw.
+We are pretty much sure that you would be able to find something from the list that can help to upgrade the overall table saw blade performance.

 The best type of blades for Rip-Cutting

 When you are up for a rough-ripping to break down a board into little-oversized parts, you will love to have a 24-tooth FTG table saw blade as it quickly rips down even through the thick hardwoods.
 It doesn’t provide smoother cuts, but that should not be a problem as they are supposed to be sawn for the final dimensions later.
-If you want cleaner cuts and almost finished surface, then the 40 to 50-tooth ATB and combination blades will do the trick for you.
+If you want cleaner cuts and an almost finished surface, then the 40 to 50-tooth ATB and combination blades will do the trick for you.
 However, it won’t rip as quickly as a 24-tooth blade, and feeding the thick hardwoods will be much slower going.

 The best type of blades for Cross-Cutting

 The more teeth your blades have the cleaner the cut will.
 This is the reason why most of the cross-cutting blades have around 60 to 100 ATB teeth.
-This kind of blades excels at getting the cleanest miters and crosscuts.
+This kind of blade excels at getting the cleanest miters and crosscuts.

 The slicing with the 40-tooth ATB or 50-tooth combination blade will not be as clean as the 80- or 100-tooth blade, but they are good enough for regular cross-cutting jobs.
 A great quality 40-tooth ATB blade can match the performance of an average 80-tooth blade.
-But again, it is better to have these all-purpose combination blades if your job includes the crosscutting, mitering, or cutting delicate sheet-like plywood.
+But again, it is better to have these all-purpose combination blades if your job includes crosscutting, mitering, or cutting delicate sheet-like plywood.

 The best type of blades for cutting joinery